You May Also Like:

 - Confidence to act.
 With data clarity, investors are making faster, more confident bids and using contingent structures efficiently.

 Investment strategies are becoming more hybrid, meaning that investors are no longer “just” searching for a long-term capital growth property, or a high cashflow property.
-Investors are wanting returns quicker and to build their portfolio faster, so hybrid strategies are becoming increasingly popular in the fast-paced environment.

 Why it matters: With interest rates likely to stabilise in 2026 and capital growth uneven across segments, investors are favouring hybrid strategies that deliver both healthy income now and upside over time.